phrz/Reggie/README.md

 >
 > (2) this device must accept any interference received, including interference that may cause undesired operation.

+We have to understand the *intent* behind validating/filtering user input.
+Presumably, this validation system is meant to be strict, so as to protect fragile systems that that data may run into later in our application pipeline.
+This may include database queries with SQL injection vulnerabilities, places in our templating engine that allow Cross Site Scripting (XSS), and so on.
+Such a mechanism is not a sufficient replacement for, or even a temporary alternative to hardening those systems.
+I believe that a validation step meant to prevent these sorts of problems is misguided, as it ambitiously overextends the actual purpose of data validation: "given user-input data, is it well-structured based on some prototype of that type of data?" — this axiom applies to structured content like phone numbers, street addresses, serial numbers, dates, and so on.
+Validating phone numbers as structured data against the North American Numbering Plan (NANP) and E.164 standards in this project is actually a useful task.
+Names, however, are *not* structured data, and there exists no prototypical name; so in this project we are only meant to use validation as a way to protect fragile systems.

-to disallow names based on arbitrary validation is a very limiting way of handling real human data, and some would argue unethical.
+To disallow names based on arbitrary validation is a very limiting way of handling real human data, and some would argue unethical.
 It is certainly true that it is impossible to cover all cases, yet engineers love to think of the real world as a simplified and idealized system, to the point where they hold many [misconceptions about human names](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/).
 These myths end up harming real people when the systems they've developed [refuse to acknowledge their existence](https://www.theguardian.com/money/2018/apr/27/etihad-passport-ticket-name-hyphen-airline).
-Rejecting individuals by their names is one of the simplest and most up-front forms of exclusion — engineers have an imperative to remove biases in their systems that exclude people or discourage their participation
+Rejecting individuals by their names is one of the simplest and most up-front forms of exclusion — and engineers have an imperative to remove biases in their systems that exclude people or discourage their participation.

 ## Assumptions
 - There may not be duplicate names or phones in the database. (yes, this is a violation of my above philosophy, but it was added in pursuit of haste rather than correctness).
 This was mainly to simplify the job of deleting entries — if I had more time, or had spent less time on my DSL, I'd have the CLI ask the user to disambiguate when asking to delete something that appears multiple times, but I'd probably still prevent entries that have the same name *AND* number, just allow repeat names *OR* numbers.